Kenpali Core Specification

 Parameters:

-• size (number): The number of elements to include in the stream.
+start(Number): The number to start counting from.size(Number): The number of elements to include in the stream.

 Returns: